DarkJaslo/Domains/README.md

-# Game Rules
+# Domains
 <p>
-  This game is all about painting.
-From two to four players compete on a board simultaneously for a number of rounds (R, from now on), and the player that gets the most points wins.
+  This game is all about painting and expanding.
+From two to four players compete on a board simultaneously for a number of rounds, and the player that gets the most points wins. <b>WARNING!</b> This is still a Beta, so expect some mistakes here and there.
 </p>

 ## Mechanics